-Shares of Cheil, which has members of Samsung's founding family as majority shareholders, surged after the announcement.
+Shares of Cheil, which has members of Samsung's founding Lee family as majority shareholders, surged after the announcement.

 Kim said the investigation was related to the deal but declined to discuss other details because the matter was under investigation.

-The Cheil Industries and Samsung C&T deal was contested by some minority shareholders of Samsung C&T who questioned its fairness.
+The Cheil Industries and Samsung C&T deal was contested by some shareholders of Samsung C&T who questioned its fairness.

-The fight between Elliott and Samsung drew international attention as Samsung's all-out campaign was at one point criticized by Jewish organizations for depicting Elliott's founder as ravenous, big-beaked vulture.
+The fight between Elliott and Samsung drew international attention as Samsung's all-out campaign was at one point criticized by Jewish organizations for depicting Elliott's founder as a ravenous, big-beaked vulture.